sshtel/firebase-practice-user-management/README.md

 {
     url: string, // target url to view using Link Preview
-    user_id: string // userId of User Object in FireStore. preview data is stored within the User object }
+    user_id: string // userId of User Object in FireStore. preview data is stored within the User object
+    tags: Object[] // Optional: An array of Tags
+}
 ```
 - Response